 “The urban Aboriginal experience in Canada’s cities is that there is no contradiction between success, power and knowledge in ‘mainstream’ society, and a strong First Nations, Métis or Inuit culture.
 On the contrary, urban Aboriginal peoples in Canada’s cities are today proving that these are mutually reinforcing.”

-The Environics’ survey put a spin on public opinion to justify that Aboriginal people in Canada are no longer “nations.”
-They are, and want to be, Aboriginal ethnic minorities.
-All indigenous rights would be extinguished with the creation of Aboriginal ethnic minorities.
-There is little doubt the errant result contained within this survey and potential future public opinion polls will be used by governments and industry in Canada to justify broken treaties and government policies that violate constitutional and international rights accorded to Aboriginal People.
+The Environics’ survey put a spin on public opinion to justify that Indigenous Peoples in Canada are no longer “nations.”
+They are, and want to be, Indigenous ethnic minorities.
+All indigenous rights would be extinguished with the creation of Indigenous ethnic minorities.
+There is little doubt the errant result contained within this survey and potential future public opinion polls will be used by governments and industry in Canada to justify broken treaties and government policies that violate constitutional and international rights accorded to Indigenous People.

 © Christian Aboriginal Infrastructure Developments